apache/flink-kubernetes-operator/docs/content/docs/custom-resource/job-management.md

 **Cancelling/Deleting applications**

 As you can see there is no cancelled or deleted among the possible desired states.
-When users no longer wish to process data with a given FlinkDeployment they can simply delete the deployment object using the Kubernetes api:
+When users no longer wish to process data with a given FlinkDeployment they can delete the deployment object using the Kubernetes api:

 ```
 kubectl delete flinkdeployment my-deployment